 Every spring and fall I pull out the seasons clothes, and put the past seasons away.
 Since my closets are very small this is mandatory.
 However, you may consider this merely to declutter.
 If you have a cedar chest or a spare bedroom closet available they will work well.
 Throw in the cedar blocks if needed to keep the clothes fresh until the next season.

 When I do my seasonal rotation of clothing I re-evaluate my clothes and simplify my wardrobe.
 The clothing I haven’t seen in 6 months or so feel fresh and like new to me.
 I also decide on what needs to go and what I will keep.
 That way I always stay organized.
 What goes can be replaced with new items, according to my budget.
 3 out, 3 in or 2 out, 2 in!

 I learned this simple trick while living off the grid.
 In order to save energy I never used an iron.
 I love this method because I hate ironing and use it whenever I can.
 This method works really well for travel too!
 I usually choose easy care clothing that requires little ironing anyway.

-I do not have a washer or dryer and I have to do laundry at a local laundry mat.
-The clothes invariably come out of the dryer wrinkled because they aren’t taken out of the dryer in time.
-If they are taken out in time, the trip home in the laundry basket when they are folded and still warm changes that!
+If you happen to use a dryer, if not watched closely, the clothes invariably come out wrinkled because they haven't been taken out in time.
+If they are taken out in time, often folding them and placing the in the laundry basket when they are still warm changes that!